ErickMwazonga/sifu/PREFERENCES.md

 ### Multiple variables' declaration(Inline Declaration)
 Given two or more variables that need to be declared at ago `IFF`: <br/>
 1. The variables are somehow related
-2. The variables names do not pass the preferred length of a line(80 characters), otherwise do not use inline declaration.
+2. The variables names do not extend beyond the preferred length of a line(80 characters)
+3. The declarations are readable

 #### Related variables
 ```py